mitsuhiko/lucumr/2018/3/31/you-cant-rust-that.rst

 on you when doing so is a good idea, there is generally nothing stopping you from taking an address of a value and then using it.

-In Rust this is just generally not possible.
+In Rust this is just usually not useful.
 First of all the moment you take a reference in Rust the borrow checker looms over your code and prevents you from doing anything stupid.
 More importantly however is that even if it's safe to take a reference it's not nearly as useful as you